A Proven Solution for Keeping Financial Resolutions

 Credit cards can become a trap because they allow you to spend more money than you make.
 End the cycle by avoiding new charges on your cards.
 It boils down to this: Make more money than you spend.

-There are several proven methods to do this like the “snowball method” where you pay the highest interest amount first, then the next highest, and so on until the debt is gone.
-An excellent resource for putting together a debt payoff plan is How to Conquer Debt No Matter How Much You Have by The Dollar Stretcher.
+There are several proven methods to do this, like the “snowball method,” where you pay the highest interest amount first, then the next highest, and so on, until the debt is gone.
+An excellent resource for putting together a debt payoff plan is our ebook, How to Conquer Debt No Matter How Much You Have.

 The hardest part of most resolutions is sticking to it long enough to see results.
-Most goals fail because of a too-strict plan.
+Most goals fail because of a plan that is too strict.
 Set realistic goals that are reachable.
-If your family is used to eating out four times a week, cutting it out entirely will only lead to resentment and ultimately failure.
+If your family is used to eating out four times a week, cutting it out entirely will only lead to resentment and, ultimately, failure.
 Start by eating more meals at home and choosing less expensive restaurants.
 Gradually reduce your spending in this area.
 Bonus: Eating more at home can bring families closer together.

 What makes you overspend and reach for the credit cards?
 Is it those late-night commercials that entice you with miraculous products or a lazy afternoon shopping on your favorite website?
 Do the words “clearance,” “bargain” or “only one left” trigger a must-buy response?
 Avoid temptation whenever possible.
 Keep your resolution firmly in mind and just say no to overspending on unnecessary items.

 If you take something away, it is much easier to deal with if you replace it with something else.
 For example, if you limit your extra spending, find something free to do with your family.
 Go to the library!
 This used to be a staple of family entertainment, but with all of our technology at home, it is often forgotten.
-You can spend an afternoon browsing for books, go online, play or rent video games, watch movies, and even attend special events like buying discarded books by the bagful or joining reading groups for all ages.
+You can spend an afternoon browsing for books, playing or renting video games, watching movies, and even attending special events like buying discarded books by the bagful or joining reading groups for all ages.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.